-Proposed resolution: REVISED.

-Please refer to the modifications labelled with #3026 in DCN 23/1484r0.

 Discussions:

-Primitive parameters are no longer defined in Clause 6, which will be defined in Clause 11 to complete the normative text.
+Primitive parameters are no longer defined in Clause 6.
+These primitives need to be defined in Clause 11 to complete the normative text.
 Not only MLME-SENSMSMTSESSION primitives need to be defined in Clause 11, but also other primitives given in Table 6-1.

 Basically, we need to reflect the function, the when-generated and the effects of the primitives in Clause 11.